digitalfabrik/integreat-app/docs/build-configs.md

 Each build config is a set of javascript files (possibly including common files) that can be found in the [corresponding directory](../build-configs/configs).
-The javascript and gradle build config utilities are reading the environment variable `BUILD_CONFIG_NAME` to select the right build config, whereas for XCode xccschemes are used as we don't have a bash command to build and install the app there.
+The javascript and gradle build config utilities are reading the environment variable `BUILD_CONFIG_NAME` to select the right build config, whereas for XCode xcschemes are used as we don't have a bash command to build and install the app there.

 ### Javascript